 Why should we care about how technology really works?
 Why aren’t more women and youth learning how to code?
-Heather Payne is asking—and answering—these essential questions.
-Payne is the founder of Ladies Learning Code, a national not-for-profit organization that runs popular workshops for women and girls, a traditionally underrepresented demographic in the programming world.
-Named one of Canada’s 100 Most Powerful Women by the Women’s Executive Network, she is revolutionizing our approach to technology, education, and entrepreneurship.
+Heather Payne is asking—and answering—these key questions.
+She’s the founder of Ladies Learning Code (now Canada Learning Code), a national not-for-profit organization that runs popular workshops for all Canadians, but especially focussed on empowering underrepresented demographics in the tech world like newcomers, Indigenous youth and people with disabilities.
+Named one of Canada’s 100 Most Powerful Women by the Women’s Executive Network, Payne is revolutionizing our approach to technology, education, and entrepreneurship.

 “If software is created only by a small portion of the population—typically white dudes in their 20s—how is it going to be reflective of society’s needs, and an entire population’s needs?” says Heather Payne.
 It’s a powerful question that inspired Payne, a business school grad, to encourage thousands of women and girls to learn how to code.
 To a growing legion of fans, students, and media attention, Heather Payne is transforming the world of tech, startups, and nonprofits.

 Within the last decade, Payne has quickly expanded Ladies Learning Code from its Toronto headquarters to 11 cities, rebranded it as Canada Learning Code; and she also started Girls Learning Code and Kids Learning Code.
 Her successful venture, the for-profit HackerYou, offered courses taught by industry-leading professionals.
 It was so successful, in fact, that it’s blossomed into Juno College for Technology, which offers not only cutting-edge courses and customized learning paths, but which is also first school in Canada to offer Income Share Agreements, meaning they literally invest in each student, instead of the other way around.